jonny009/image_resizer/README.md

 image_resizer
 =============

-Nodejs and Expressjs image resizer based on query Image resizing based on query parameter
+Nodejs and Expressjs app with image resizing based on query string

 ```
 maxside=*val*